Updated: Jan 18, 2021

 When building a home, you have to pass inspections.
 You take the plans to the city and they either approve or send you back for revisions.
 This pattern could repeat itself dozens of times before you finally get their “blessing” to build.

 So, are your business plans “blessed” by God?
 Does the vision you have for your entrepreneurial career go against any of God’s baseline beliefs and behaviors?
 Things like honesty, purity, and integrity should be embraced regardless of the nature of our business.

 We need the blessing of our Father in our businesses.
-It doesn’t mean he’s going to rain down money and clients immediately, but it does mean that God could hold back opportunities.
+It doesn’t mean He’s going to rain down money and clients immediately, but it does mean that God could bring more opportunities.
 There’s also a ‘peace’ that comes from knowing we’re doing God’s will and a ‘guilt’ that comes from knowing we’re not in obedience.

 The Bible says